Northern Ireland Executive: Departments Act (Northern Ireland) 2016

-The Departments Act (Northern Ireland) 2016 is an act of the Northern Ireland Assembly which reorganised the functions of the departments of the Northern Ireland Executive.
+The Departments Act (Northern Ireland) 2016 (c.
+5 (N.I.)) is an act of the Northern Ireland Assembly which reorganised the functions of the departments of the Northern Ireland Executive.

 The legislative basis for departments of the Northern Ireland Executive is set out in section 17 of the Northern Ireland Act 1998.

 In 2007, the St Andrews Agreement contained a commitment to review if functions could be transferred from the Office of the First Minister and the deputy First Minister to other departments, but this was not substantively acted upon.
 The reduction of the number of departments was first suggested in 2009.

 In 2012, Stephen Farry as Minister of Employment and Learning suggested that proposals to abolish his department were driven by the fact that he was an Alliance Party minister.
 Sammy Wilson, as Finance Minister, suggested that the number of departments could be reduced from 11 to 6, and this would save "tens of millions of pounds" per year.

 In 2014, the Stormont House Agreement included a proposal for the number of departments to be reduced from 11 to 9.

 In March 2015 Peter Robinson announced new arrangements for new departments.

-In November 2015, legislation was introduced to the assembly to reduce the number of ministers from 12 to 9 and to reduce the number of ministers from 11 to 9.
+In November 2015, legislation was introduced to the assembly to reduce the number of departments from 12 to 9.
 In order to have the new structure in place before the 2016 Northern Ireland Assembly election, it was proceeded via an accelerated passage.

-Northern Ireland (Executive Formation) Act 2019
+Northern Ireland (Executive Formation etc.) Act 2019

-The Northern Ireland (Executive Formation and Exercise of Functions) Act 2019 was passed by the UK parliament on 10 July 2019 and became law on 24 July.
+The Northern Ireland (Executive Formation etc) Act 2019 was passed by the UK parliament on 10 July 2019 and became law on 24 July.
 The main purpose of the bill was to prevent another election and keep Northern Ireland services running in the absence of a functional devolved government.
 However, two Labour MPs, Conor McGinn and Stella Creasy, added amendments that would legalize same-sex marriage and liberalize abortion law (both devolved issues) if the DUP and Sinn Féin could not come to an agreement before 21 October.